+Chemical Control

 Bonide® Fruit Tree Spray

 Grape Flea Beetle

 Flea beetles are approximately 1/10 inch long, shiny blue purple to blue green, with enlarged hind legs for jumping.
 Adult beetles damage primary buds when they feed on them and larvae feed on the leaves.
 Remove debris and leaf litter in and around grapevines.
 This will help to eliminate overwintering sites.